jhaco/Playground/README.md

 * Install a preferred IDE and a Java Development Kit (JDK) for Java 8 or Java 11: https://adoptopenjdk.net/.
 * Fabric mod development environment setup instructions can be found here: https://fabricmc.net/wiki/tutorial:setup.
 ###### Personal note: the onsite tutorials are helpful but also outdated and scuffed.
 I might consider writing my own guide and posting on Github Pages to document my journey.

+---

+Version 1.0:
+> Refactored code into separate responsible packages. \
+> Registered/rendered the backpack as a non-functional, but craftable block.
+It's a blue backpack. \
+> Initial Fabric mod environment setup.